Do qubits dream of entangled sheep? Quantum measurement without classical output: Agency in the quantum world

-Work on quantum computing theory tends to be based on the assumption that quantum theory can be applied as-is to arbitrarily large systems, yet as discussed above the vast majority of work takes an anthropocentric view: classical input, classical output.
-Notably this approach even extends to problems in the QMA computational complexity class \cite{aharonov2002quantum} which involve a quantum proof (proof encoded in a quantum state) that is sent to a verifier (a quantum computer) who outputs a classical ``accept" or ``reject" with an appropriate probability.
-Exceptions are enabling protocols such as delegated quantum computing \cite{tham2020experimental,Fitzsimons_2017} and compression protocols \cite{rozema2014quantum,Pepper_2019,Yang_2016} which are usually framed as intermediate stages in a lager classical-in classical-out task.
+Work on quantum computing theory tends to be based on the assumption that quantum theory can be applied as-is to arbitrarily large systems, yet the vast majority of work takes an anthropocentric view: classical input, classical output.
+Notably this approach even extends to problems in the QMA computational complexity class \cite{aharonov2002quantum} which involve a proof encoded in a quantum state that is sent to a verifier who outputs a classical ``accept" or ``reject" with an appropriate probability.
+Exceptions include delegated quantum computing \cite{tham2020experimental,Fitzsimons_2017} and compression protocols \cite{rozema2014quantum,Pepper_2019,Yang_2016} which are usually framed as intermediate stages in a larger classical-in classical-out task.
+To the best of our knowledge, none of these have been studied as computational complexity classes.
+For example, one might study a type of decision problem where the language is defined in Hilbert space and the verifier's output is a quantum state.